How Do Interchange Fees Work?

 - How large the transaction is.
 (Certain credit cards have lower interchange costs for larger transactions.)

 Again, this isn’t an exhaustive list.
-But, the idea is the clear that interchange fees, while set in stone, can still fluctuate wildly depending on certain business circumstances.
+But, the idea is clear that interchange fees, while set in stone, can still fluctuate wildly depending on certain business circumstances.

 Is it possible to lower specific interchange fees?